desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ## Instantiate Message
 Allows to initialize the contract.
 This message has the following parameters:
-* `admin`: Address of who will have the right to administer the contract;
+* `admin`: Address of the user that has the rights to administer the contract;
 * `cw721_code_id`: Id of the CW721 contract to be initialized together with this contract;
 * `cw721_instantiate_msg`: Initialization [message](../cw721-remarkables/README.md#instantiate_message) that will be sent to the CW721 contract;
 * `subspace_id`: Id of the target subspace where to launch the contract;